How to Select the Right hide

 … And these environmental factors:

-- Is there direct sun or partial sun?
+- Does the room have direct sun or partial sun?

 - Is the room especially cold or warm seasonally?